jtheisen/sqlizer/readme.md

 It makes for a strong relationship between the original query and the resulting SQL.

-### The case against compile-time safty fanaticism
+### The case against compile-time safety fanaticism

-An obvious objection against this constructs is that a number of programming errors will only be caught at query build time.
+An obvious objection against this construct is that a number of programming errors will only be caught at query build time.

 TypeScript can't check the order of `from`/`join`, `where`, `groupBy`,